justmansam/xkcd_comics/README.md

 Fav is my favorite part which is also affected by my bad time usage.
 I think I could have done it with either SQLlite or ROOM.

+Sharing data was also a new thing for me to get used to it.
+I came up with a solution but I'm not very content with it.
+It could be better.

+Getting notification is the trickiest part of this challenge in my opinion.
+I've done it on my other project.
+But it was hell.
+So it would take more than 16 hours to make it correctly.
+Yeah, maybe 16 and a half would be fine!